imsbg/Ganita-Bingya-App/README.md

 **[Back to ଓଡ଼ିଆ Version](#ଗଣିତ-ବିଜ୍ଞ-ganita-bingya)**

 "Ganita Bingya" is an educational Android app built entirely with Jetpack Compose.
-It helps users practice basic mathematical operations like addition, subtraction, multiplication, and division in a fun and interactive way.
+It helps users practice basic mathematical operations like addition, subtraction, multiplication, division, and Learn multiplication tables extensively, from 2 all the way to 25.
+Each table is presented in both numerals and written words, with support for your local language. in a fun and interactive way.

 ## 📥 Download